scottfr/SystemsBook/Learning/learning.md

 All too often the world around us seems so complicated and apparently so difficult to pursue our dreams that we almost want to give up.
 The answer to complicated is to simplify the complicated and understand complexity.
 This will happen in very short order.

-It has been said that you can learn about riding a bicycle from reading a book though to learn to ride a bicycle you actually have to spend tme on the bicycle.
+It has been said that you can learn about riding a bicycle from reading a book though to learn to ride a bicycle you actually have to spend time on the bicycle.
 Please experience the next model.

 # Model